Creating custom images for actions-runner-controller

 Now that we have actions-runner-controller up and running, we need to think through the runner image some.
 This piece is all about how to build your own image(s) and whether it’s a good idea to do that.

-The end result of this how-to is an image based on UBI 9 that has no sudo rights.
-This means container-y things won’t work and users cannot modify the base image (which could be great or awful).
+The end result of this how-to is an image based on UBI 9 that has no

-⚠️ This image has 14 high CVEs and almost 100 mediums, plus more low and informational findings (as of May 2024).
+rights.
+This means container-y things won’t work and users cannot modify the base image (which could be great or awful).⚠️ This image has 3 high CVEs and almost 40 mediums, plus hundreds of low and informational findings (as of November 2024).
 Need to lower that?
 Reducing CVEs in ARC should help!

-🚢 If you’re impatient, here’s links to the finished Dockerfile, Helm values.yml for actions-runner-controller as a runner scale set, and the finished image.
+🚢 If you’re impatient, here’s links to the finished Dockerfile , Helm values.yml for actions-runner-controller as a runner scale set , and the finished image .
 We’ll cover a Docker-in-Docker container build later.

 All about the default runner image

 There’s a default runner image for use that is maintained by GitHub.
 It’s very minimal and might suit your needs.
 It’s based on the Microsoft container image for .NET, which is based on Debian.
-It adds the actions/runner agent, the container hooks, and Docker to run container Actions.
+It adds the actions/runner agent, the container hooks , and Docker to run container Actions.
 The extraordinarily thoughtful ADR1 is here and it’s worth reading several times over.
-(Dockerfile and image registry)
+(Dockerfile and image registry )

 This could be problematic for a few reasons.2

-1. The runner user has sudo rights.
+user has sudo rights.
 This allows users the flexibility to modify the image to build their code, automate the toil, and all the other cool stuff that can be done with Actions - drastically reducing the number of bespoke images to maintain for each project.
-This maintenance savings comes at the price of giving users a shell with root access in a pod.
+This maintenance savings comes at the price of giving users a shell with root access in a pod. - It’s based on Debian - this is fine for platform neutral stuff, but if you’re in the Red Hat ecosystem doing things specific to that, it’s less than ideal.
+Ditto for other Linux ecosystems, but Red Hat is the one I see most frequently.

-3. Because the image has so few things cached and installed inside of it, at scale, running docker pull or apt install (etc) starts to really eat at your network ingress budget and cause long build times by pulling/installing the same software all the time.
+(etc) starts to really eat at your network ingress budget and cause long build times by pulling/installing the same software all the time.

 There are a lot of trade-offs to consider as you design and build this for your company’s infrastructure.
 The entire point of Kubernoodles is minimizing the cost of building and running custom images in actions-runner-controller with a few key ingredients to achieve 🌈 DevSecOps magic 🌈

-• 💖 love and respect for your developers and security team
+- 💖 love and respect for your developers and security team

-• 🤖 automating ALL THE THINGS
+- 🤖 automating ALL THE THINGS

-• 💸 knowing what gets expensive
+- 💸 knowing what gets expensive

-To make an initial image, we’re going to need a laptop or workstation with a container runtime (e.g., Docker Desktop or Podman Desktop).
+To make an initial image, we’re going to need a laptop or workstation with a container runtime (e.g., Docker Desktop or Podman Desktop ).
 We’ll set up GitHub Actions to build and scan and sign and ship and all that jazz for its’ own runners in the next part.

 Choose your base image